Manish-Sha/Manish-Sha/README.md

 - 👀 I’m interested in drawing
 - 🌱 I’m currently learning in college
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can to reach me by comment
+- 📫 You can write comment

 <!---
 Manish-Sha/Manish-Sha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.